HackIllinois/api/documentation/docs/reference/services/Notifications.md

 ```
 {
+	"topic": "Message topic",
-	"message": "Message to send to users"
+	"body": "Message to send to users"
 }
 ```